frontenddogma/web-development-glossary/manuscript/s.md

 Slot
 : The HTML `slot` element and the respective use with web components.

+Slowloris
+: A denial of service attack tool which allows a single machine to take down another machine’s web server with minimal bandwidth and side effects on unrelated services and ports.
+Slowloris tries to establish connections to the target web server and to hold these open as long as possible, eventually leading the affected server to deny additional connection attempts.
+The program was named after slow lorises, a group of primates which are known for their slow movement.
+Slowloris was released in 2009.&nbsp;[†](#w-slowloris)

 Slug
 : The part of a URL that identifies a page in human-readable keywords.
 A slug is usually the end part of the URL, which can be interpreted as the name of the resource, similar to the basename in a filename or the title of a page.
 The name is based on the use of the word “slug” in the news media to indicate a short name given to an article for internal use.&nbsp;[†](#w-clean-url)